adelakim5/bolierplate-webpack/readme.md

 git pull webpack master
 ```

-3. Install all the packages which are written on `package.json`.
+3. Install all the packages written on `package.json`.

 ```
 npm install